alejo4373/notes-drafts-api/README.md

   * A user can login
   * A user can logout
 * Notes
-  * Unauthenticated users can post anonymous notes.
+  * Unauthenticated users can post note drafts.
-  * Any unauthenticated user can retrieve all public notes.
+  * Any non-logged in user can retrieve all drafts he/she has created in the current session.
+  * Authenticated users can commit a draft (turn a draft into a note).
   * Authenticated users can add a note.
   * Authenticated users can get the notes they have added.
-  * Anonymous notes are public by default.

 ## Root Endpoint: `http://localhost:3100/api`